AlgorithmicAmoeba/gpu_se/README.md

 The following scripts produce the results found in the thesis document:

+1. Open loop bioreactor
+    - `results/bioreactor_openloop/batch_production_growth` - Shows the batch, production and growth phases of the bioreactor
+    - `results/bioreactor_openloop/ss2ss` - Shows the open loop transition between two steady states
+    - `results/bioreactor_openloop/step_tests` - Shows open loop step tests of the system

+2. Closed loop bioreactor only
     - `results/bioreactor_closedloop/no_noise` - Shows a closedloop simulation with no noise
     - `results/bioreactor_closedloop/with_noise` - Shows a closedloop simulation with noise
     - `results/bioreactor_closedloop/performance_vs_control_period` - Shows the effect of control period on performance
     - `results/bioreactor_closedloop/mpc_run_seq` - Benchmarks the MPC code
-- `results/bioreactor_openloop/batch_production_growth` - Shows the batch, production and growth phases of the bioreactor
-- `results/bioreactor_openloop/ss2ss` - Shows the open loop transition between two steady states
--

 ## Building the docs
 Complete documentation for the code can be built.